 ESCO is continually seeking ways to save costs, streamline its business processes and enhance the branding of its products and services.
-On October 1, 2012 the Company consolidated its two domestic Test segment operating companies by merging ETS-Lindgren, L.P. into Lindgren R.F.
-Enclosures Inc., which was renamed ETS-Lindgren Inc., and during fiscal 2013 it also consolidated the Test segment's four domestic manufacturing facilities into three, closing the facility in Glendale Heights, Illinois.
-On April 17, 2013, the Company announced plans to close its Doble Lemke manufacturing operation in Germany and relocate the manufacture of its Partial Discharge products to existing lower-cost locations in Europe; this closure was substantially completed by the end of fiscal 2013.
-On January 1, 2014 the Company merged Canyon into Crissair and during fiscal 2014 the Company substantially completed the consolidation of Crissair's operations into Canyon's facility in Valencia, California.
+During 2013 the Company consolidated its two domestic Test segment operating companies by merging ETS-Lindgren, L.P. into Lindgren R.F.
+Enclosures Inc., which was renamed ETS-Lindgren Inc.; consolidated the Test segment's four domestic manufacturing facilities into three, closing the facility in Glendale Heights, Illinois; and relocated the manufacture of the USG segment's Partial Discharge products from Germany to existing lower-cost locations in Europe.
+During 2014 the Company merged Canyon Engineering Products, Inc. ("Canyon") into Crissair and consolidated Crissair's operations into Canyon's facility in Valencia, California.
+In